MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: Results and Discussion

 \subsubsection{\textbf{Effect of Learning Rate}}

 Learning rate plays a crucial role in determining convergence stability and final retrieval performance.
-Experiments were conducted with three values ($\text{LR} \in \{0.1, 0.01, 0.001\}$) across the DLRSD, ML-AID, and WHDLD datasets, considering both MACL and Weighted MACL losses.
+Experiments were conducted with three values ($\text{LR} \in \{0.1, 0.01, 0.001\}$) across the DLRSD, ML-AID, and WHDLD datasets, considering both MARC and Weighted MARC losses.
 The results are shown in Fig.~\ref{fig:lr_radar}.